 Overall it was a big hit!
 The mango and cardamom went together perfectly and the lime curd added a sharpness that kept the posset from being too sweet.
 It had a nice overall texture too as the coconut and lime zest kept it from being all smooth.
 The only thing I’d change next time is to get a slightly less ripe mango as my one was too squishy to cut up into cubes on top.
 I’d definitely try this again to get it perfect.
 It’s quick and easy enough to become my new dinner party signature pud.
 I now can’t wait to try out the rest of recipes and see them being made on the show!

-Click here to discover more family favourite recipes from The Big Family Cooking Showdown cookbook, or if you can't wait to get your hands on your own copy, you can buy it here.
+Click here to discover more family favourite recipes from The Big Family Cooking Showdown cookbook.